Act One (play): Production

 at the Vivian Beaumont Theater in Lincoln Center on March 20, 2014 (previews), officially on April 17, 2014.
 Directed by James Lapine, the cast featured Santino Fontana, Tony Shalhoub (as George S. Kaufman and Moss Hart) and Andrea Martin as Hart's theatrical agent Frieda Fishbein.
 Martin played three women in Moss Hart's life; Shalhoub also played three roles: as the older Hart, Moss's father, and George S. Kaufman.
+Lighting design by Ken Billington.
 The play closed on June 15, 2014, after 67 performances and 31 previews.
 It was filmed to be shown on the PBS television program "Live from Lincoln Center."
 The filmed production was first televised on PBS in November 2015 & then uploaded to the Lincoln Center At Home Youtube page on June 19, 2020.

 The play had a reading on Martha's Vineyard in July 2012, with Tony Shalhoub, Debra Monk, Chuck Cooper and David Turner.
 The play was developed at the Vineyard Arts Project.
 The book had previously been adapted into a film in 1963.